joaopalmeiro/writing/README.md

 ### Svelte

-> Source: Svelte course by Rich Harris and Frontend Masters
+> Source: [Svelte course](https://frontendmasters.com/courses/svelte/) by Rich Harris and Frontend Masters.

 - Svelte is a component framework.
 - Svelte is a compiler that takes declarative code and turns it into imperative JS.